Facial Plastic Surgery: Edward Szachowicz, MD

 Skin Medica Chemical Peels

-Dr. Szachowicz offers the Skin Medica line of chemical peels to give Minneapolis-St. Paul residents a range of peel solutions to match their skin types and desired downtime.
+Dr. Szachowicz offers the Skin Medica line of chemical peels at his Edina plastic surgery practice to give Minneapolis-St. Paul residents a range of peel solutions to match their skin types and desired downtime.

 Chemical peels use mild acids to penetrate the upper layers of the skin, and change the structure of the skin’s protein, called keratin.
 With the Skin Medica line of chemical peels, all the peel solutions are self-neutralizing, adding to the margin of safety with each experience.